noamlerner/TheGamblr/README.md

 ```

 ### Mid-Game Actions
-_Boredom overtook us and he begain to speak_
+_Boredom overtook us and he began to speak_

 During the betting rounds, you will receive `ActionUpdates` Every time an action is taken.
 ```